Exploring Grand Canyon National Park

 - Distance: 4.5 km

-This trail offers views of magnificent desert and red rocky landscapes.
-Most importantly, it tells the story of the Grand Canyon over billions of years.
-To give you an idea, as you walk along the trail you can discover geological explanations of the history of the Grand Canyon with small samples of rock formations.
+This trail offers views of magnificent desert and red-rock landscapes.
+More importantly, it tells the geological story of the Grand Canyon over billions of years.
+To give you an idea, as you follow the trail, interpretive displays explain the Grand Canyon’s geological history and feature small rock samples.
 I thought it was really well done and very interesting!
-It’s also an easy and accessible hike!
+It is also an easy, accessible hike.

 Cape Royal Trail